k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Installation.md

 The `k2space.sh` file is a `bash` script.

 To run the `k2space.sh` script, you can use the WSL distribution bash shell.
-You can also use the `Git Bash` applications offered by Git.
+You can also use the `Git Bash` application offered by Git.
 Using WSL's `bash` shell or `Git Bash` you can run the script after you change the directory to its location.

-You can you Windows Explorer to navigate to the Installation location you selected, e.g., `/home/username/K2view/Studio` or `\\wsl$\ubuntu\home\username\K2view>` depending how you are accessing the directory.
+You can use Windows Explorer to navigate to the Installation location you selected, e.g., `/home/username/K2view/Studio` or `\\wsl$\ubuntu\home\username\K2view>`, depending on how you are accessing the directory.

-If you have WSL integration enabled within Windows Explorer, you can start either shell from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting 'Show more options'.
+If you have WSL integration enabled within Windows Explorer, you can start either shell from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer window, and selecting 'Show more options'.
 This will display an 'Open terminal here' or 'Open Git Bash here' menu item that can be used to start your shell to run `k2start.sh`.

 #### Create Spaces on Your Server